The Black Phone - 4K Ultra HD Blu-ray SteelBook [German Import]Overview -

 On the bonus features side of things, we get to enjoy the same set of extra features as before.
 Once again Scott Derrickson’s audio commentary is the cream of the crop detailing various aspects of the production, recreating the 70s period locations and design, and working with Hawke on finding that damned creepy persona.
 While brief, the various behind-the-scenes and interview segments glean some interesting info.
 Again because we were issued a Check Disc, I haven’t gotten to see the essay materials in the Mediabook but I’m sure that’ll be worthwhile too.

 It’s been a couple of years since I reviewed The Black Phone and I’m still very much impressed by the film.
 It doesn’t overplay its hand letting Joe Hill’s creepy tale of psychological horror intermingle with a traditional ghost story.
 Hawke is a true standout as the Grabber with Mason Thames delivering as the captive Finney.
 German label Turbine Medien steps in to call up The Black Phone on 4K Ultra HD Blu-ray.
 With a new Dolby Vision HDR grade, the image easily passes the previous 1080p release and makes fitting improvements to the dicey streaming transfer.
 Cap it off with an excellent Atmos audio track and the returning bonus features, and you’ve got a hell of a set.
 Now all you have to ask is do you get the SteelBook or one of the stylish Mediabooks?
-Highly Recommended
+Now that we've seen the SteelBook firsthand, it's an easy one to recommend for it's artful and stylish packaging.
+But you can get that art also in the Mediabook so again - you've got options.
+And now that we can confirm the domestic 4K UHD release from Universal uses the old compromised master, this is the set to get - Highly Recommended

 Pick Your Black Phone 4K...